Bandie/grub2-signing-extension/README.md

-## Preparation
+## Installation
+### Arch Linux (AUR)
+- Import [Bandie's GPG key](https://bandie.org/assets/bandie.pub.asc) through running `gpg --recv-keys E2D7876915312785DC086BFCC1E133BC65A822DD`.
+- Use your favourite AUR helper to install [grub2-signing-extension](https://aur.archlinux.org/packages/grub2-signing-extension/).

+### From github
+- Import [Bandie's GPG key](https://bandie.org/assets/bandie.pub.asc) through running `gpg --recv-keys E2D7876915312785DC086BFCC1E133BC65A822DD`.
+- Download the [grub2-signing-extension](https://github.com/Bandie/grub2-signing-extension/releases/download/0.1/grub2-signing-extension-0.1.tar.gz) and it's [signature](https://github.com/Bandie/grub2-signing-extension/releases/download/0.1/grub2-signing-extension-0.1.tar.gz.asc).
+- Run `gpg --verify grub2-signing-extension*.tar.gz.asc` to make sure that everything is alright.
+- Unpack the tar archive. `tar xvf grub2-signing-extension*.tar.gz`
+- Change into the grub2-signing-extension directory.
+- Run `make install` as root.

+You will now have `grub2-sign`, `grub2-unsign`, `grub2-verify` and `grub2-update-kernel-signature` as runable scripts.

+## Enabling GRUB2 check\_signatures feature

 Before you can use the signing and verification feature you need to generate a keypair as root.

+- Run `gpg --gen-key` as root.
 Please use a secure passphrase.

-`# gpg --gen-key`

-To make gpg able to sign and verify files in a `su` environment we need to activate the gpg-agent for root.
+- Activate the `gpg-agent` for root so that you are able to sign and verify files in a `su` environment.
+To do that:

-Edit the file _/root/.gnupg/gpg.conf_ and add the line `use-agent`.
+  - Edit the file _/root/.gnupg/gpg.conf_ and add the line `use-agent`.
+Save the file.

-Save the file and create _/root/.gnupg/gpg-agent.conf_ with the following content
+  - Create _/root/.gnupg/gpg-agent.conf_ with the following content
+      ```
       pinentry-program /usr/bin/pinentry-curses
       no-grab
       default-cache-ttl 1800

-## How to install the GRUB2 check\_signatures feature and using the grub2-signing-extension

-First, export your public key.

-`# gpg --export -o ~/pubkey`
+      ```
+- Export your public key through running `gpg --export -o ~/pubkey`.
+- `mount /boot` (assuming your /boot partition is in your /etc/fstab)

-Next step, `mount /boot` and (re)install GRUB2.
-You need to install the public key into the core and instruct to load the modules `gcry_sha256` `gcry_dsa` and `gcry_rsa` at start.
-So you need the following arguments to install it this way
+- (Re)install GRUB2.
+The following command will install root's public key into the core and instruct to load the modules `gcry_sha256` `gcry_dsa` and `gcry_rsa` at start so that GRUB2 will be able to do verifications.

-`grub-install /dev/sda -k /root/pubkey --modules="gcry_sha256 gcry_dsa gcry_rsa"`
+  - `grub-install /dev/sda -k /root/pubkey --modules="gcry_sha256 gcry_dsa gcry_rsa"`

-Now download the grub2-signing-extension and run `make install` as root.
-You will now have `grub2-sign`, `grub2-unsign`, `grub2-verify` and `grub2-update-kernel-signature` as runable scripts.
+- Enable GRUB2's check\_signatures feature:

-To _enable_ GRUB2's check\_signatures feature insert the following content at the end of the file of */etc/grub.d/00_header*
+  - Insert the following content at the end of the file of */etc/grub.d/00_header*
+      ```
       cat << EOF
       set check_signatures=enforce
       EOF
+      ```

-Run `grub-mkconfig -o /boot/grub/grub.cfg` to make the new configuration valid.
+- Run`grub-mkconfig -o /boot/grub/grub.cfg` to make the new configuration valid.

-Now the time is come to sign your GRUB2 bootloader.
-Just run `grub2-sign`, enter your passphrase and that's it.
+- Sign your bootloader running `grub2-sign` and enter your GPG passphrase.

-**It's also recommended to install a password in GRUB2!
+**It is also recommended to install a password in GRUB2!
 [See ADDENDUM]**

-## How to update the signatures on change
+## How to update the signatures on changes

 On every change at the GRUB2 core files you need to run `grub2-unsign` first before you make your changes.
 Please notice, if you reinstall GRUB2, you should do it as it is said above.
 Otherwise the signature check won't work.